Ruyton-XI-Towns: War memorial

 The parish's WWI war memorial is an 8 ft carved cave within the sandstone cliff of the Brownhill.
 Located beside the road leading out of the village towards Baschurch, it is unique to Shropshire.
 It was conceived by the London architect Stanley Vaughan after a visit to Ruyton, and created by local father-and-son stonemasons Warwick and Len Edwards.
 The benches within the arch and the cross are all carved out of the rock.
 The memorial was unveiled in October 1920.
 The names of fallen from both the First and Second World Wars are listed on plaques within the archway.
 A third plaque, to an Alfred Rogers, was added in 2007 after he had been omitted from an earlier plaque.

 Namesake

-Ruyton Girls' School (founded 1888) in Melbourne, Victoria, Australia, was named for this village; its founder, Charlotte Anderson, was great-great-granddaughter of David Evans, who served as Vicar of Ruyton from 1788 to 1821.
+Ruyton Girls' School (founded 1888) in Melbourne, Victoria, Australia, was named after this village; its founder, Charlotte Anderson, was great-great-granddaughter of David Evans, who was Vicar of Ruyton from 1788 to 1821.